Download Linkage Free

 image

-After pressing the Action button, Microsoft wants to give you yet another chance to be confused and annoyed.
+After pressing the Actions button, Microsoft wants to give you yet another chance to be confused and annoyed.
 Oddly, I saw one message box that didn’t show up later when I wanted to capture images for this post.
 Below is a copy of someone else’s image.
 I cannot explain why this doesn’t show up anymore.
 In my case, the publisher’s name shows up properly.
 The fact that my program is digitally signed might be the reason that I only saw this message once or twice:

 image